Sailing On The Forest

 “Hey Tasha, did I just see a boat?”
 A second voice sounded.

 Tasha turned back as her partner coiled some rope before packing it into her bag.

-Tasha took a serious moment to consider he decision.
-Her shoulder length black hair waved gently in a calming breeze, a stray hair flicked into her nose and distracted her.
-Grabbing at her nose she moved her hear apart and looked back to grace.
+Tasha took a serious moment to consider the decision.
+Her shoulder-length black hair waved gently in a calming breeze; a stray hair flicked into her nose and distracted her.
+Grabbing at her nose, she moved her hair apart and looked back to grace.

 “I need to do this.
 Let’s go.”
 She said with determination in her eyes.